 A definite diagnosis of carcinoma in situ of the urinary bladder supported by histological evidence.
-For the above definition, the following are not covered:

 - non-invasive papillary carcinoma;

 - stage Ta urinary bladder carcinoma; and

 - all other forms of non-invasive carcinoma.

 Carcinoma in situ of the vagina or vulva - resulting in surgery to remove the tumour